Aujasvi-Moudgil/Episode-Mining-Python/README.md

 # Episode-Mining
 ## Materials
 Solutions to the Autonomous Work given as a part of Course Work.
-Other material including Lectures and Sessions-slides.
+Other material includes Lectures and Sessions-slides.